Innovative Approaches in Soil Carbon Sequestration Modelling for Better Prediction with Limited Data: Introduction

-Our modelling framework predicts changes in soil carbon stocks and accounts for epistemic uncertainty (uncertainty in the bio-geochemical process dynamics) in a statistically defensible manner.
+Our modelling framework predicts changes in soil carbon stocks and accounts for epistemic uncertainty, uncertainty in the bio-geochemical process dynamics, in a statistically defensible manner.
 This is particularly important in the present context.
-We explore structural differences in the systems of equations used to describe soil carbon process dynamics which is one of the major differences between our statistical approach and that used in the simpler regression studies (e.g. \citealp{bg-17-4043-2020, sokol2019microbial}).
-We develop a state-space modelling framework (used for a one-pool model by \citep{DAVOUDABADI,clifford}) to the two, three, and RothC-like five-pool models.
-We develop a Bayesian model selection method (leave-future-out cross-validation (LFO-CV) \citep{burkner2020approximate}) to choose, for a given dataset, the best soil carbon model in terms of its out-of-sample predictive accuracy.
+We explore structural differences in the systems of equations used to describe soil carbon process dynamics which is one of the major differences between our statistical approach and that used in the simpler regression studies (e.g. Xie et al. \cite{bg-17-4043-2020}).
+We develop a state-space modelling framework used for a one-pool model by \cite{DAVOUDABADI,clifford} to the two, three, and RothC-like five-pool models.
+We develop a Bayesian model selection method known as leave-future-out cross-validation (LFO-CV) \cite{burkner2020approximate} to choose, for a given dataset, the best soil carbon model in terms of its out-of-sample predictive accuracy.
 Our approach optimally adapts to the data at hand.
-In this study, we show the three-pool model outperforms the five-pool model despite its bio-geochemical realism.
-This demonstrates that modellers and soil scientists should consider the volume and quality of data available for making inferences when defining the level of detail and realism included in statistical soil carbon models.
-We avoid fitting overly complex soil models in the presence of sparse data and it is important when making predictions about soil carbon stocks; otherwise a land-owner might unwittingly enter into a contract to sequester carbon that has a higher risk than anticipated.
+Fitting overly complex soil carbon models might increase the uncertainty of predictions in the presence of sparse data, and it is important when making predictions about soil carbon stocks; otherwise, a land-owner might unwittingly enter into a contract to sequester carbon that has a higher risk than anticipated.
 Conversely, when data are sufficiently informative, our approach supports more complexity.
-In addition, we explore the effect of microbes and inert organic matter on the carbon cycle decomposition by adding biomass and IOM pools in the one-pool model, and show that by adding these pools, we obtain better soil carbon prediction than the one-pool model in \citet{clifford}.
+In addition, we explore the effect of microbes and inert organic matter on the carbon cycle decomposition by adding microbial biomass and IOM pools in the one-pool model to answer this question that by adding these pools whether we obtain better soil carbon prediction than the one-pool model in Clifford et al. \cite{clifford}.
+Although there are a number of studies in the literature that consider the impact of microbial biomass on soil carbon sequestration and how this affects modelling \cite{woolf2019microbial, luo2016toward, blagodatsky2010model,huang2019variation}, our process of modelling the dynamics of microbial biomass in the SOC model, along with applying advanced Bayesian methods to estimate its model parameters, are the main differences between our study and aforementioned papers.